 Download NetSpot (Freemium)

 6. Honorable Mentions

 WireShark is an open source and very powerful network analyzer used mainly by network admins and developers.
 Although it comes with a steep learning curve, it is one of the best packet analyzer apps available.
 WireShark is also capable of working in monitor mode, thereby letting you see what other devices are browsing/watching on your network.
 While normally you’d need an external WiFi adapter to these kinds of things, most Macs have a network card that supports monitor mode which overall works out pretty well.

 JamWiFi is another free little tool which can not only analyze devices connected to your wireless network, but you can also disconnect them from using your WiFi.
 But it also comes with a downside which is it will also disconnect you and you have to reconnect again.

 WiFi Signal Strength Explorer is a handy little utility which unlike the normal WiFi icon, shows you the strength of connection via dots/percent in the menu bar and by clicking it, you can access some basic details about your current network.

 Wrapping Up: WiFi Analyser for Mac

-So these were the best WiFi analyser applications available for macOS and here’s a little recap.
-For casual use or a not too deep analysis, the Wireless Diagnostics seem to work just fine.
+So these were the best WiFi analyzer applications available for macOS and here’s a little recap.
+For casual use or not too deep analysis, the Wireless Diagnostics seem to work just fine.
 If you need something quick that shows you details about your connected network just from your menubar, check out WiFi Signal.
-As a WiFi analysing tool, WiFi Explorer has got everything you might need.
+As a WiFi analyzing tool, WiFi Explorer has got everything you might need.
 However, if you are a sucker for extra features, WiFi Scanner provides the most for your money.
-For large organisations or commercial purposes, nothing comes close to NetSpot.
+For large organizations or commercial purposes, nothing comes close to NetSpot.
 Did we miss anything?
 Which one do you use?
 Let us know in the comments below.